Some links in this post may be affiliate links

 Mandevilla problems are yellowing and falling leaves, leaf drop, curling leaves, flower drop, lack of blooms, plant dying, diseases and pests among others.
 Keep reading for more on these problems and how to fix them.

-Yellowing and falling leaves on Mandevilla is caused by underwatering, overwatering, soggy soil, too little light, nutrients deficiency, and aging.
+Yellowing and falling leaves on Mandevilla is caused by inconsistent watering, soggy soil, too little light, nutrients deficiency or aging.

-Overwatering: Do not water on a schedule; water only when the top 1-2 inches of soil feel dry to the touch.
+Inconsistent watering: Do not water on a schedule; water only when the top 1-2 inches of soil feel dry to the touch.
+Do not allow the soil to dry out completely for too long.

 Soggy soil: Use a pot that has a drainage hole and free-draining soil.
 Always empty the saucer after watering and never allow the plant to sit in soggy soil.

-Too little light: Move the plant to a brighter place where it will receive bright light with 6-8 hours of morning or late afternoon direct sunlight.
-Alternatively, grow the plant under a grow light if the natural lighting is too low.
+Too little light: Move the plant to a brighter place where it will receive bright light with 6-8 hours of sunlight or use a grow lights if the natural lighting is too low.

 Nutrients deficiency: Feed the plant every 2 weeks in spring and summer with a phosphorous-rich fertilizer.